leokassio/Data-Collecting/README.md

 # Data-Collecting
-Data crawlers and scripts to data collecting used during the PhD.
+Data crawlers and scripts to data collecting used during my PhD.
 Course

-Usually I need to collect data during in a data-wars style ;) This script are a simple courtesy of weapons to this battle.
+Usually I need to collect data in a data-wars style ;) This script are a simple courtesy of weapons to this battle.

 Actually the project provides the following files: